Coronavirus: China death toll edges toward 1,500 | DW | 14.02.2020

 It was denied port after some 20 passengers were tested for the COVID-19 viral illness after they reported stomach aches.
 The tests done at the Pasteur Institute in Phnom Penh showed none had the virus.

-"The real disease is fear, not the real disease is fear, not the virus.
+"The real disease is fear, not the virus.
 We want to eliminate the fear of disease," Cambodian Prime Minister Hun Sen told Fresh news, an online news service close to his government.
 He said he allowed the ship to dock for humanitarian reasons.

 Unlike many Asian nations, Cambodia has not banned direct flights to China.
 Sen said that a halt in service would damage bilateral relations between the two countries.